 - Small pitted skin with blackheads.

 HS may heal very slowly and lead to scarring, abscesses, and tunnels under the skin.
 It can be mild, moderate, or severe.
 In mild HS, there may be only one or a few bumps in one area, but they often get worse.
 In moderate HS, the bumps keep recurring in more than one area on the skin.
 They may even become bigger and break open.
-Severe HS is characterized by widespread bumps, scarring, and chronic pain.
+Severe HS is characterized by widespread bumps, scarring, boils, and chronic pain.
 You may not even be able to move freely due to the pain.
 Stress, hormonal changes, heat, smoking tobacco, and obesity may worsen the condition too.

 Fortunately, HS is not a contagious disease, but its cause is still not clear.
 Experts believe it could be due to several factors.
 Learn more about them in the next section.

 What Causes Hidradenitis Suppurativa?

 - Although the exact cause of HS is unknown, it is believed to be caused by blockages in hair follicles (not to be confused by the condition of folliculitis caused by inflamed hair follicles).
 The lesions can also develop due to excessive development of keratin in the hair follicles (3).
-The blocked hair follicles trap bacteria and lead to inflammation and rupture.
+The blocked hair follicles trap bacteria, lead to chronic inflammation, and rupture.

 - Genetic, environmental, and hormonal factors are also suspected to be the reason behind HS.
 Approximately 33% of the cases are familial (4).